therealjampers/spritzjs/README.md

 ### TODO

+- <strike>Reinstate the unit-tests - spritzjs was developed in a TDD manner using testem/jasmine and a bunch of other stuff that doesn't need to be here so the tests will be added with a lighter test-harness (probably [tape](https://www.npmjs.org/package/tape))</strike>
 - Code - Complete the API with encrypt/decrypt/hash etc
 - Usage - how to use it?!
 - Threat Modelling - THREAT.md? "this cipher should not be used until properly analysed by cryptanalysts" etc
-- Reinstate the unit-tests - spritzjs was developed in a TDD manner using testem/jasmine and a bunch of other stuff that doesn't need to be here so the tests will be added with a lighter test-harness (probably [tape](https://www.npmjs.org/package/tape))

 - Build - browserify is nice but we want to have the smallest footprint and are not using Node.js specific functionality
 - Minification - once hand-optimised, let the Uglification begin
 - Performance - measure performance before optimising